Data Input / Output and JUnit

 recommended reading list.
 We are going to use one specific type of collection

-called an ArrayList
+called an ArrayList.

-is that you don't have to dimension it before you use it.
+The major benefit of the ArrayList is that you don't have to dimension it before you use it.
 It expands as

 you add objects to it!
 This is great, and I hear you cry so why bother with arrays?
 The truth is that for most small